With Obamacare Here to Stay, Some States Revive Medicaid Expansion

 For years she pushed against what she described as a "Tea Party-ish" Senate and a governor who wouldn't consider the issue.
 In return for her efforts, she was stripped of her committee assignments and sidelined.

 But in last November's election, the makeup of the Kansas legislature moved decidedly to the center.
-And last week, the state's House and Senate both agreed to expand eligibility for Medicaid, the government health program for the poor, to about 150,000 more Kansans.
+And last week, the state's Senate joined the House in agreeing to expand eligibility for Medicaid, the government health program for the poor, to about 150,000 more Kansans.

 "This has been a long time and a hard road," Bollier said in an interview shortly after the vote.